 Wakeboard ropes differ from water ski and tube ropes in that they virtually do not stretch.
 We wakeboarders rely on a taut, loaded line to allow us to get more air and to pull ourselves through flips and spins, as well as to keep us from face-planting.
 The value in getting a wakeboard-specific rope is that it will improve your performance and make wakeboarding more fun.
 Settle for nothing less.

 A low-stretch rope material, Poly E is a bit more forgiving and is the least expensive of the wakeboard-specific ropes.
 Poly E will stretch 2%-3% of its length under normal riding load.
 The give in the rope is beneficial for entry-level riders in that it helps absorb some of the shock of cutting through the boat wake as the rider crosses it.
 More advanced riders almost always go with no-stretch alternatives.

 No-stretch Dyneema rope is super strong.
-It also outperforms steel and other synthetic rope materials in terms of both tension-tension fatigue and bending-bending fatigue tests.
+It also outperforms steel and other synthetic rope materials in terms of both tension fatigue and bending fatigue tests.
 Dyneema stands up to salt water and has strong UV and abrasion resistance.

 Spectra is a fiber that is 10 times stronger than steel, yet is incredibly lightweight.
 Wakeboard ropes made from Spectra will float, are very durable, and have zero-stretch.

-Wakeboard rope coating protects them from UV damage, adds strength to the rope material, and prevents tangling.
+Wakeboard rope coatings protect them from UV damage, adds strength to the rope material, and prevents tangling and snagging.
 It also prevents dreaded rope burns.

 Wakeboard Rope Length